Dog UTI Treatment Plan: What to Expect

 - Multiple veterinary rechecks with lab tests

-- Treatment of other underlying problems (diabetes, Cushing’s, etc.)
+- Treatment or management of other underlying problems (diabetes, Cushing’s, etc.)

 Dog UTI Treatment Cost